I’m not surprised when people are frustrated with rescue groups.

 A bite is a bite.

 Sure, people make mistakes but all nips and bites and snarls should be discussed and taken seriously.
-And adopters need to be aware of all these little “quirks” no matter how minor they might be.
+And adopters need to be aware of all these little “quirks” no matter how minor they might be and no matter whose “fault” it was.

 I know this one comes down to knowledge of dog behavior and experience.
 I can’t blame people for not knowing any better.